-The partial column averaging kernels of CO and HCN at selected layers are shown in Fig. 2.
-The CO averaging kernels have three maxima at the surface, 7 km, and 14 km, respectively.
-The HCN averaging kernels have only one maxima at 10 km.
-Both CO and HCN retrievals show good vertical sensitivity in the whole troposphere where CO exhibits the best sensitivity with two maxima in the troposphere (Sun et al., 2018a).
-The typical degrees of freedom (DOFS) obtained at Hefei (32°N) over the total atmosphere for CO and HCN are about $2.8 \pm 0.3$ (1 $\sigma$ ) and $1.3 \pm 0.2$ (1 $\sigma$ ), respectively (Table 2).
-In this study, only partial columns of CO and HCN within a broad layer between surface and 15 km are considered.
+The partial-column averaging kernels of CO and HCN at selected layers are shown in Fig. 2.
+The CO averaging kernels have three maxima: at the surface, at 7 km, and at 14 km.
+The HCN averaging kernels have only one maxima, at 10 km.
+Both CO and HCN retrievals show good vertical sensitivity in the whole troposphere, where CO exhibits the best sensitivity with two maxima in the troposphere (Sun et al., 2018a).
+Typical degrees of freedom (DOFs) obtained at Hefei (32° N) over the total atmosphere for CO and HCN are about $2.8\pm0.3$ $(1\sigma)$ and $1.3 \pm 0.2$ $(1\sigma)$ , respectively (Table 2).
+In this study, only partial columns of CO and HCN within a broad layer between the surface and 15 km are considered.
 The selected layer corresponds roughly to the total troposphere over eastern China, as the mean tropopause height calculated from NCEP reanalysis data is around 15 km over four seasons.
-The selected layer corresponds to $2.3 \pm 0.2$ (1 $\sigma$ ) and $1.0 \pm 0.1$ (1 $\sigma$ ) of DOFS for CO and HCN, respectively.
+The selected layer corresponds to $2.3\pm0.2\,(1\sigma)$ and $1.0\pm0.1\,(1\sigma)$ of DOFs for CO and HCN, respectively.